We don’t support this browser anymore.

 Our view

-Microsoft is now far more about cloud computing and AI than it is Excel and Word.
-So few companies can afford a seat at the cloud table that Microsoft's able to dig in.
-We're especially excited about Azure.
-AI services contributed a big whack of Azure's growth last quarter, and that's a trend we expect to continue.
-For now, demand is outstripping capacity, which is holding growth back a touch – but we’re not overly concerned – it’s a nice problem to have.
+Microsoft's future is now far more about cloud computing and Artificial Intelligence (AI) than it is Excel and Word – not to say the latter aren’t important.
+AI services contributed a big, and growing, chunk of Azure's growth in the last two quarters, and that's a trend we expect to continue.
+For now, demand is outstripping capacity, which is holding growth back a touch – but we're not overly concerned – it's a nice problem to have.

-There are more strings to Microsoft's bow too.
-More Personal Computing is the benefits of the acquisition of Call of Duty maker, Activision Blizzard.
-This is offsetting declines in physical hardware sales, reflective of the challenging consumer environment.
-While this trend plays out it's important to consider the growth levers available to Microsoft.
+There are more strings to Microsoft's bow, too.
+The Personal Computing division is reaping the benefits of the acquisition of Call of Duty maker Activision Blizzard.
+This is offsetting softness in physical hardware sales, reflective of the challenging consumer environment.
+Then, of course, there's the stack of products we can't live without, with an increasingly valuable stream of subscription-based revenue from the likes of LinkedIn and Office.

 Microsoft key facts